youknowriad/rungen/README.md

 runtime(myGenerator)
 ```

-testing this generator is now straighforward
+testing this generator is now straightforward

 ```javascript
 // the generator to test